dhirajsriram/home-tenant-form/README.md

 ## Abstract

 The goal of the application is to receive the necessary information from a tenant to list the houses which match the criteria.
-The application has a main form which is split into 4 segments
+The application has a main form which is split into 4 pages
 - Name
 - Email
 - Phone